ofischbach24/Robo2/README.md

 ```
 Using the arrow keys, go down and select "Interfacing Options," then select "I2C" and enable it

-# Camera Pi
-Visit [Camera Github](https://github.com/tmedina23/Robocup23-Cams) for more information on cameras

-Clone the above Repo into the Pi, plug in your 4 cameras, and run with "sudo python app.py."
-You can visit the cameras by putting the pi's address into your web browser.

-## Usage:
-Run the camera pi and the motor controlling pi.
-If everything is correct you will be able to visit the flask server created by the motor controlling pi (192.168.1.X if you followed the above tutorial) and see all 4 cameras.
-Next, inspect the page and view the console, when you connect your controller it will start reading inputs and will tell you which mode you are in.

 ### Emergency Shutdown:
 There is a big red button, if you click it, it will send 0% power to motors (not recommended).